 **** ‘Stellar’ - Londonist

-Celebrating the 50th anniversary of the Apollo 11 Moon landing the National Maritime Museum has a major new exhibition exploring our nearest celestial neighbour.
+The National Maritime Museum is celebrating the 50th anniversary of the Apollo 11 Moon landing with a major new exhibition exploring our nearest celestial neighbour.

 Charting cultural significance alongside scientific discovery with over 180 artefacts, art and interactive experiences, the exhibition delves into mankind’s relationship with the Moon.